arassec/artivact/README.md

 ### On the Desktop

 The application's desktop variant can be used to create 3D models for virtual items using third party tools and photogrammetry.
-It combines camera setups with photogrammetry and model editing to speed 3D model creation up.
+It combines camera setups with photogrammetry and model editing to speed up 3D model creation.

 The created models can be assigned to items which themselves can be categorized and organized using the application.